-Alright, it's been WAY too long and our lives are entering such an exciting, fun stage I just have got to get back on the blogging bandwagon and get writing again . . .
-About.
-Everything.
+Alright, it's been WAY too long and our lives are entering such an exciting, fun stage I have got to get back on the blogging bandwagon and start writing again.

 This time of life, right now, has been pure joy.
-I adore teenagers, and my experience has been that teenagers who are approaching high school graduation with an entire life of possibilities ahead are the most invigorating, lively, and enthusiastic group of people one could surround themselves.
-I can honestly say that this is the very happiest I have ever seen Ryan.
+I adore teenagers, and young people who are approaching high school graduation with a lifetime of possibilities ahead are the most invigorating, lively, and enthusiastic group of human beings one could surround themselves.
+I can honestly say that this is the very happiest I have seen Ryan since he entered adolescence.
 There is a light and goodness about him that just radiates and I know that these few months before he leaves on his mission will be very special.
 That's why living in the present moment for me, each day, is crucial.

 No, I haven't forgotten that I do have three other children who are leading lives of interest and hopefully the girls will receive some blog face time soon, but for now, here's a recap of Ryan's last few months:

 First things first . . . college applications and acceptances.
-Ryan applied to four schools: Boston University, Columbia, University of Southern California, and Brigham Young University.
-He was accepted to all but Columbia and I have to say that there isn't a more rewarding experience than watching these acceptances (and scholarships in the case of BU and BYU) roll in.
+He applied to four schools: Boston University, Columbia, University of Southern California, and Brigham Young University.
+He was accepted to all but Columbia and it was such a rewarding experience to watch these acceptances (and scholarships in the case of BU and BYU) roll in.
 After so much hard work during high school and the hours put into the application process and essays, we were celebrating for days!
+Now, figuring out how to finance his dream school (USC) is another story.

 But after much thought and deliberation, Ryan decided to defer his college acceptances and serve a mission for our church.
-His papers just went in this week, and he is eagerly awaiting his call (he is hopeful it will be here by graduation).
-He will leave sometime in August or September, so until then he will enjoy every minute of his senior year and his last summer at home . . .
+His papers just went in this week, and he is eagerly awaiting his call - he is hopeful it will be here by graduation.
+He will leave sometime in August or September, so until then he's enjoying every minute of his senior year (especially now that his has completed all his AP exams), and looking forward to his last summer at home . . .

-Ryan and his close friends (all 22 of them) are heading to Newport Beach to spend a week together celebrating graduation.
-Otherwise known as "Senior Trip."
-The kids are all looking forward to the trip and I praise my friend Monica who not only volunteered to chaperone one of the beach houses, but held a parent meeting to discuss specifics, and put together packets for each teen which included a medical release form and "code of conduct" disclosure.
+Ryan and his close friends (all 22 of them) are heading to Newport Beach to spend a week together in two beach houses celebrating graduation, otherwise known as "Senior Trip."
+The kids are all looking forward to the beach time and I praise my friend Monica who not only volunteered to chaperone one of the beach houses, but held a parent meeting to discuss specifics, and put together packets for each teen which included a medical release form and "code of conduct" disclosure.
 I love this woman (and so do all the kids)!!

-He turned 18 on 4/14/13 and we celebrated a low key birthday at home since it was a Sunday.
-He received the standard "money tucked away in his favorite sugar cereals and treats" as well as a special treasure hunt I put together with 18 clues - each one a special memory of Ryan at that age (he's reading clue #1 on the cereal box).
-Putting together the treasure hunt was truly a walk down memory lane as I hid clues behind his favorite books when he was 7 (Harry Potter), behind his deacon picture for clue #12, in his car for clue #16 . . . and the prize at the end of the hunt: a longboard for Sr. trip - he was thrilled!
+BIRTHDAY!
+Ryan turned 18 on 4/14/13 and we celebrated a low key birthday at home since it was a Sunday.
+He received the standard "money tucked away in his favorite sugar cereals and treats" as well as a fun treasure hunt I put together with 18 clues - each one a special memory of Ryan at that age (he's reading clue #1 on the cereal box).
+The treasure hunt was truly a walk down memory lane as I hid clues behind his favorite books when he was 7 (Harry Potter), behind his deacon picture for clue #12, in his car for clue #16 . . . and the prize at the end of the hunt: a longboard for Sr. trip - he was thrilled and we all know he secretly loved the treasure hunt, even if he kept telling us he's not a little kid anymore!

-Ryan asking to the dance and Annie answering
+Ryan asking to the dance (with Caroline's help) and Annie answering

 SENIOR PROM excitement begins to brew.
 At Skyline, where Ryan attends high school, Sr. Prom is reserved mainly for the seniors and so this was his first really nice, formal (as in wear a tux) dance.
 I was elated when he told me who is was going to ask since I had been bugging Ryan each dance to ASK HER!
 These two have been friends since we moved here when they were both in 5th grade and she is one exceptional young lady whose smile lights up a room the minute she walks in - LOVE this girl.